cysouw/diathesis/text/c07_reflexive.md

 ### [ NAD | NAd ] Self-inflicting dative reflexive+accusative

 For ditransitive verbs that allow for a nominative, accusative and dative argument it is extremely common to allow for a self-inflicting reflexive pronoun in the dative, like with *schenken* 'to gift' [@next a,b].
-Only an illustrative selection of verbs are listed in this section.
+Only an illustrative selection of such verbs are listed in this section.

 ::: ex
 a.
 Ich schenke ihm eine Tafel Schokolade.
 b.
 Ich schenke mir (selbst) eine Tafel Schokolade.
 :::

-With verbs that allow for the possessor-of-accusative dative alternation ('possessor datives', see [#sec:case-possessor-accusative-to-dative], e.g. *versalzen, zerbrechen*) this dative reflexive can lead to sentences with three coreferent words [@next a,b].
+With verbs that allow for the possessor-of-accusative dative alternation ('possessor datives', see [@sec:case-possessor-accusative-to-dative]) this dative reflexive can lead to sentences with three coreferent words, like with  *putzen* 'to clean' [@next a] or *zerbrechen* 'to break' [@next b].

 ::: ex
 a.
 Ich putze mir meine Schuhe.
 b.
 Er versalzt sich seine Suppe.
 :::

 There is also a crucial opposition between an accusative [@next c] and dative reflexive [@next d] in such examples.
 This opposition is attested with verbs like *waschen* that allow both for an animate accusative [@next a] and for the possessor-of-accusative dative alternation [@next b].
+Both the accusative and the dative argument can be replaced by a reflexive pronoun.
 Care has to be taken not to confuse these two alternations in the third person, because the same pronoun *sich* is used for both accusative [@next e] and dative [@next f].

 ::: ex
 a.
 Ich wasche dich.